Skip to content

 • Managing rollout progression across nodes

 The operator does not directly manage driver state on nodes.
-Instead, it triggers driver pod restarts, which initiate node-local reconciliation.
+Instead, it triggers driver pod restarts, which start local reconciliation on the node.

 2. rbln-k8s-driver-manager (Node Driver Reconciliation)

-rbln-k8s-driver-manager runs within the driver DaemonSet and is responsible for reconciling the driver state on each node.
+rbln-k8s-driver-manager runs within the driver DaemonSet and reconciles the driver state on each node.

 Responsibilities include: